Dad sent missing toddler outside because she didn’t drink her milk, police say

-RICHARDSON, Texas (AP) — A 3-year-old Texas girl is missing after her father made her stand outside in the middle of the night as punishment for not drinking her milk.
+RICHARDSON, Texas (AP/KXAN) — A 3-year-old Texas girl is missing after her father made her stand outside in the middle of the night as punishment for not drinking her milk.

 An arrest affidavit reveals that 37-year-old Wesley Mathews ordered Sherin Mathews to stand next to a tree near their home in the Dallas suburb of Richardson about 3 a.m.
 Saturday.
 He went outside about 15 minutes later to check on her, but Sherin was gone.